 How to lose weight?

 It is important to have an idea of how many calories your body needs, based on our age, size, sex and physical activity levels.
 There are many online calorie calculators to help you calculate it.
-We recommend this one from the weightofthenation.org website.
+We recommend the one from the weightofthenation.org website.
 When losing weight, it is advised to try to lose about 0.5-1kg a week, a safe goal for most people.
 Do this until you reach a healthy weight for your height.
 To lose that amount, you will have to consume 500 to 600 calories less than required daily.
 If you consume 500 to 600 more calories a day will gain weight at the same rate … and eat 600 extra calories accidentally is easier than you think.

 Not all calories are created equal